Build Your Own Assay Tools

 Take advantage of DiscoverX’s robust proprietary Enzyme Fragment Complementation (EFC) technology to develop your own stable cell lines and cell-based assays to study protein-protein interactions, compound-target engagement, cytotoxicity, protein translocation, and much more.
 Design your own workflows and utilize engineered parental cell lines, retroparticles, and plasmid vectors to introduce your own target of interest and create cell-based assays for multiple applications.

-Rapidly Create β-Arrestin and Translocation Assays Using Engineered Cells
+Rapidly Create β-Arrestin, Tyrosine Kinase, and Translocation Assays Using Engineered Cells

 PathHunter® Parental Cell Lines

-Utilize engineered PathHunter® parental cells to rapidly develop β-arrestin recruitment or translocation EFC cell-based assays after introducing your protein of interest.
-PathHunter β-arrestin parental cell lines are designed to study β-arrestin recruitment with your favorite GPCR, while PathHunter translocation parental cell lines are designed to study trafficking of your target protein to the plasma membrane, nucleus, or endosome.
+Utilize engineered PathHunter parental cells to rapidly develop β-arrestin recruitment, SH2-protein recruitment, or translocation EFC cell-based assays after introducing your protein of interest.
+These parental cell lines provide the ability to study β-arrestin recruitment with your favorite GPCR, analyze tyrosine kinase activity and SH2-recruitment, or investigate trafficking of your target protein to the plasma membrane, nucleus, or endosome.

 Easily Make Your Own Compound-Target Engagement Cell-Based Assays